streamsets/sql-server-bdc-deployment/README.md

 # StreamSets SQL Server BDC Deployment Guide

-This guide describes how to deploy a StreamSets Agent, register it in ControlHub and deploy a DataCollector Kubernetes Deployment able to connect to a SQL Server BDC cluster
+This guide describes how to deploy a StreamSets Agent and Transformer, register it in ControlHub and deploy a DataCollector Kubernetes Deployment able to connect to a SQL Server BDC cluster

 ## Steps